SrTopster/gfg_scan_rs/README.md

 cd target/debug
 gfg_scan.exe
 ```
-> You can add a shortcut of this executable on your startup folder so it runs on boot <br>
+> You can add a shortcut of this executable on your startup folder so it runs on boot. <br>
 Checkout the linux version [here](https://github.com/SrTopster/gfg_scan_rs/tree/linux).